 Early Life

-James Carr Walton was born on June 7, 1948, in Newport, Arkansas, to Sam Walton, the founder of Walmart, and Helen Walton.
-He graduated from Bentonville High School and earned a bachelor's degree in business administration in marketing from the University of Arkansas in 1971.
+James Carr Walton was born on June 7, 1948, in Newport, Arkansas.
+He is the third child of Sam Walton, the co-founder of Walmart, and Helen Walton.
+He attended Bentonville High School, where he was president of his junior class.
+He graduated in 1965 and earned a bachelor's degree in Business Administration in Marketing from the University of Arkansas in 1971.

 Rise to Success